toramameseven/vbe-client-mini/README.md

 In the Src_[xxx.xlsm] folder, you can see a .base folder.
 There are modules same with a Excel Book.
 When you commit or import modules, vbecm tests if modules in a excel are modified.

+You should better exclude this folder from the explorer and the search.

 ## Release Notes